captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-For if you live in grief such as mine, what is death but a victory?
-So there is no grief in death for me.
+For when you live in grief such as mine, what is death but a victory?
+So no, there is no grief in death for me.

 ---